 Earning millions of bucks wouldn’t matter if you wouldn’t know how you can actually put them to use.
 Let’s statistically give you a harsh reality check; more than 65% of your salary goes into your housing and food expenses.
 While these two things are certainly the most important things in life, you can save a lot more here.
 Swear to yourself to not spend more than 25% on your housing and 15% on your food.
 I know it is more of a rosy picture but you certainly can do it.

 Adding to the list never be in one of those never-ending credit card debt loans.
 No matter how tempting it feels at first, it is going to get your financial account crooked for the longer term.
 Out of all your expenses, primarily shift your focus to your emergency fund.
-You can always buy that extra piece of cloth or that extra piece of footwears later.
+You can always buy that extra piece of cloth or that extra piece of footwear later.
+This is one of the top habits to overcome poverty.

 BONUS: 50-30-20 Rule